wqking/eventpp/doc/policies.md

 **Default value**: the default implementation returns the first argument of `getEvent`.
 **Apply**: EventDispatcher, EventQueue.

-eventpp forwards all arguments of `EventDispatcher::dispatch` and `EventQueue::enqueue` (both has same arguments) to `getEvent` to get the event type.
+eventpp forwards all arguments of `EventDispatcher::dispatch` and `EventQueue::enqueue` (both has same arguments) to `getEvent` to get the event type, then invokes the callback list of the event type.

 Sample code

 ```c++